 Why Bringing in Marketing Early Helps Startups Win

 We weren't planning campaigns or talking ad budgets.
-We were shaping the product.
+Instead, we were shaping the product and defining the brand.
 I worked closely with the CEO and engineering leads, running focus groups, influencing UX decisions, and pushing to cut features that didn't serve the core user.
-We helped write in-product copy, developed packaging, and crafted those subtle touches that made the unboxing experience stick.
+We helped write in-product copy and developed packaging, crafting those subtle touches that made the unboxing experience stick.

-The brand wasn't a veneer—it was baked into the product from the inside out.
+Because marketing stepped in on the ground floor, the brand was baked into the product from the inside out.

-When launch day came, it landed.
-We got coverage in WIRED and USA Today, saw rapid sales growth, and received the kind of customer reviews most teams only hope for.
-Not because we nailed every detail, but because we had a clear sense of who we were building for—and how to connect with them.
+When launch day arrived, we got coverage in WIRED and USA Today.
+Sales started coming in rapidly.
+And when our first user reviews came in, they were the kind that most teams only hope for.
+Not because we had nailed every detail, but because we had a clear sense of who we were building for and how to connect with them.

-There were still surprises.
-Our original ICP ranking was off—the audience we thought would be second priority turned out to be our strongest.
+There were still surprises, of course.
+Our original ICP ranking was off: the audience we thought would be second priority turned out to be our strongest.
 But even that pivot was smooth.
-We had the clarity and alignment to adapt fast, something most teams struggle with after a shaky launch.
+We had the clarity and alignment to adapt fast, something most teams struggle with.

 And it all started by bringing in marketing early.